Escape from textured adsorbing surfaces: Adsorbing perforated surface

 \section{Adsorbing perforated surface}

 We consider a perforated surface with cylindrical holes, illustrated in Fig. \ref{fig:scheme_3D}.
-Zooming in, we deal with the escape problem in three dimensions when the particle diffuses inside a cylinder of radius $L$ capped by parallel planes at $z = 0$ and $z = H$.
+We aim to find the escape time of a particle initially entrapped inside one hole of the surface.
+Our task is thus calculating the escape time from the periodic cell.
+For the example under consideration here, the periodic cell is a cylindrical hole.
+A representative hole is enlarged in Fig. \ref{fig:scheme_3D}.
+Escaping from the textured surface is thus equivalent to the escape problem in three dimensions when the particle diffuses inside a cylinder of radius $L$ capped by parallel planes at $z = 0$ and $z = H$.
 The top disk is absorbing whereas the remaining boundary of the domain is {\it adsorbing}.
 We assume the adsorption kinetics is linear and homogeneous on each surface, but we allow for heterogeneity in the sense that the adsorption and desorption rates on the bottom disk and on the curved cylindrical surface can differ.
-We are interested in finding the PDF of the absorption time at the top disk, which can also be thought of as the escape time from the cylindrical compartment.
+We are interested in finding the PDF of the first-passage time to the top disk, which can also be thought of as the escape time from the cylindrical compartment.
 We denote this PDF as $J_{\rm{ab}}(t|r,z)$, where $(r,z) \in \Omega$ is the initial location of the particle inside the cylindrical domain $\Omega$.
 In Ref. \cite{scher2023escape} we have derived, for the general case, the partial differential equation and boundary conditions governing the Laplace transform of this PDF, $\tilde{J}_{\rm{ab}}(s|r,z) = \int\nolimits_0^{\infty} dt\, e^{-ts} J_{\rm{ab}}(t|r,z)$.
 For the specific geometry considered here, these equations simplify to

 where $\Delta = \partial_{r}^2 + (1/r)\partial_{r} + \partial_{z}^2$ is the Laplace operator in cylindrical coordinates (without the angular part), and $D$ is the diffusion coefficient.
 The surfaces are characterized by the parameters $q_s$ and $q'_s$: